ravenblood000/COMP-20/README.md

 # Comp20
-A demo repository for class.
+My first repository!
+A demo location to store HTML files for my COMP 20 class.